rafaelscariot/rafaelscariot/README.md

 ### Hello!
 Is anybody out there?

 - 🔭 I’m currently working as a software developer.
-- 🌱 I’m currently studying Systems Analysis and Software Development.
+- 🌱 I’m currently studying Analysis and Systems Development.

 <div>
   <a href="https://github.com/rafaelscariot">